 Author Jason Reynolds takes Ghost (and readers) on a run from one altercation to the next as Ghost attempts to navigate the triggers of middle school life while learning to keep his anger in check.

 Ghost is obsessed with world records, sunflower seeds, and hoops.
-Not organized hoops where everyone gets to be on the team, but serious ball that happens in the park.
-But the silent secret he harbors keeps him running solo.
-When he finds himself spontaneously challenging a sprinter who he thinks is overrated, he opens himself up to an unexpected possibility – being on an actual team.
+Not organized hoops where everyone gets to be on the team, but the serious ball that happens in the park.
+He has a silent secret he harbors that keeps him running solo.
+When he finds himself spontaneously challenging a sprinter who Ghost thinks is overrated, he opens himself up to an unexpected possibility – being on an actual track team.

-OSOB readers will also find the lighter side of middle school in Ghost – the all-important haircut, the “right” clothes, the beginnings of a crush, and team drama.
+Readers will also find the lighter side of middle school in Ghost – the all-important haircut, the right clothes, the beginnings of a crush, and team drama.

-Reynolds provides an angst-filled starting point for debate and dialogue, and your readers, using our resource materials will find a host of ways to deliberate the gray areas in discussions that are far more complex than black and white.
+Reynolds provides an emotion-laden starting point for debate and dialogue.
+Our resource materials will help your readers find a host of ways to deliberate the gray areas in discussions that are far more complex than black and white.